Itinerary

 Penang – Kota Bharu B:Hotel

-Grand Renai Kota Bharu or similar |
+Renai Hotel Kota Bharu or similar |

 Today, travel from the west to the east of Peninsular Malaysia through the main mountain range, take in breathtaking views of the dense tropical rain forest.
 En route, rest at Banding Island with its scenic view of Temenggor Lake.
 Continue to Kota Bharu, Kelantan, a friendly small town.